suarasiy/suarasiy/README.md

 ## 📌 App

 This is my first application, YouTube downloader.
 Build from `python` with library `eel`.
-Sorry for many spaghetti code.
+Sorry for many bad code.
 You can download the program by download the [latest version](https://github.com/suarasiy/pyeeltube/releases).

 [![Pyeeltube Card](https://github-readme-stats.vercel.app/api/pin?username=suarasiy&repo=pyeeltube)](https://github.com/suarasiy/pyeeltube)

 ## Hi there 👋

 I am Suara (20), from Indonesia.
 Currently 3rd semester in college.
 Beginner in programming and GitHub.
-Please be kind to me.

 ## 🌱 Programming Passion